joshrendek/proxmox-enhanced-api/README.md

 ## Guest VM IP API

-- [ ] Ability to list all VMs on host with MACs
+- [ ] Ability to list all VMs on host with MACs and IPs
-- [ ] Ability to query a VM by name or MAC to get the IP of the machine

 ## VM to DNS Registration